pmvh/BubbleRose/README.md

 BubbleRose
 ==========

-Bubble chart and Rose diagram in R
+Bubbleplot and Rose diagram in R

+Created 03.12.14